Railroads have quite a history in New England.

 And we've got some pretty cool names in there.

-We went with, like Larry, Moe, C Romeo, Juliet, Bonnie and Clyde, Thelma and Lou.
+We went with, like Larry, Moe, Curly, Romeo, Juliet, Bonnie and Clyde, Thelma and Louise.

 And then we've got some Thomas the train show character names as well that the kids kind of enjoy.